isomerpages/nparks-juronglake/index.md

   families and the community to come together.
 image: /images/Chinese Garden/Twin_Pagoda.jpg
 permalink: /
-notification: ℹ️ Clusia Cove will be closed for maintenance works works from 13 April to 23 May 2026.
+notification: ℹ️ Clusia Cove will be closed for maintenance works from 13 April to 23 May 2026.
 Thank you for your understanding.
 sections:
   - hero:
       title: Jurong Lake Gardens